 In this email, you’ll receive your Login URL for WordPress, which will give you access to your dashboard.
 This dashboard is where you will post your blog posts and manage everything having to do with your website, including design.

-Again, you’ll receive a link that brings you to the login in page of your WordPress site, but typically it will be yourdomainname.com/wp-login.
+Again, you’ll receive a link that brings you to the login in page of your WordPress site, but typically it will be yourdomain.com/wp-admin.
 Go ahead and enter your username and password.

 Voilà!
 From here, you can start customizing your site.
-If you’re interested in learning about how you can customize your WordPress site, check out The Blogger Union’s WordPress class.
+If you’re interested in learning about how you can customize your WordPress site, check out The Blogger Union’s Installing a WordPress Theme webinar.

 Well, this is where we leave you.
 We wish you so many great blessing in this new journey.
 The Blogger Union is here for you!
 Find a chapter near you or connect with us on Facebook.
 See you soon!